 If you want a uniform labeling look, line up the jars on their side.

-Using a ruler, and mark a line on all the mason jars with the dry erase marker.
+Using a ruler, mark a line on all the mason jars with the dry-erase marker.
 This will give you a guide for where to place the Chalkboard tape.

-Then, write the labels out and let them dry for a few minutes.
+Then, write the labels and let them dry for a few minutes.